Property Maintenance Invoice Template

 - Lawn maintenance

 - Garbage removal

 - Drywall repair

 - Appliance repair/replacement

 Property Maintenance Pricing

-- Square footage – In this method, the property owner simply takes the number of square feet of the rental property and multiply it by a dollar amount, with a single dollar ($1) being the standard rate.
+- Square footage – In this method, the property owner takes the number of square feet of the rental property and multiply it by a dollar amount, with a single dollar ($1) being the standard rate.
 The value can be adjusted depending on the age and property type.

-- One-percent (1%) method – Another simple-to-calculate value, the property owner or landlord simply takes the total value of the rental (or home) and multiplies it by .01 (1%).
-The resulting figure should be the minimum amount of money that is kept in reserve for a years’ worth of maintenance and repair.
+- One-percent (1%) method – Another simple-to-calculate value, the property owner or landlord takes the total value of the rental (or home) and multiplies it by .01 (1%).
+The resulting figure should be the minimum amount of money kept in reserve for a years’ worth of maintenance and repair.